adasq/dropbox-v2-api/EXAMPLES.md

 ### sharing/transfer_folder ([see docs](https://www.dropbox.com/developers/documentation/http/documentation#sharing-transfer_folder))
 Transfer ownership of a shared folder to a member of the shared folder.
 User must have AccessLevel.owner access to the shared folder to perform a transfer.
-Apps must have full Dropbox access to use this endpoint.

 ```js
 dropbox({